liuk7071/wheremyfoodat.github.io/_posts/2021-9-6-floating-point-arithmetic-in-x86.md

 As previously mentioned, Intel introduced a new ISA extension to replace x87 and MMX, being able to do floating point arithmetic, SIMD, or both at the same time.
 This is gonna be our main focus today.

 # The SSE register set
 SSE introduces 8 new vector registers, named xmm0-xmm7, each one of them being 128-bit. x86-64 added 8 additional registers, named xmm8-xmm15.
 AVX-512 extended the register set even further, with the addition of xmm16-xmm31.
-Additionally, there's an SSE FPU control register, named MXCSR, which lets you configure various things as we'll see later on.
+Additionally, there's an SSE FPU control register, named MXSCR, which lets you configure various things as we'll see later on.

 These registers were initially 128-bit.
 AVX later expanded them to 256-bit, and AVX512 expanded them to 512-bit.